jabbermouth/blog/docs/Technology/Tutorials/2021/2021-02-07-Getting-Mongo-DB-running-locally-in-a-container.md

 # Getting Mongo DB running locally in a container

 The following is a quick guide to getting Mongo DB up and running in a container for you to connect to.
-I’ve included authentication even though it’s not essential for working locally just for completeness.
+I've included authentication even though it's not essential for working locally just for completeness.

-We’ll assume you have a D drive for this example and that you want to persist your database in a folder on this drive.
+We'll assume you have a D drive for this example and that you want to persist your database in a folder on this drive.

 ```powershell
 d: